- April 17, 2015

 - The game features an extensive class system that allows for a high degree of customization and character development.

-- The visuals and sound design are well-crafted, providing an engaging atmosphere that enhances the gameplay experience.
+- The visuals and sound design are well-crafted, enhancing the overall atmosphere and experience of the game.

-- The game suffers from numerous bugs, including crashes and graphical glitches, which can significantly hinder the gameplay experience.
+- The game suffers from numerous bugs, including crashes and graphical glitches, which detract from the overall experience.

 - Players reported a lack of clear direction and guidance, making it difficult to progress without extensive grinding.